yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-v12/full-sdk-v12.md

 const yuno = await Yuno.initialize(PUBLIC_API_KEY);
 ```

-## Step 3: Start the checkout process
+### Step 3: Start the checkout process

 To start the checkout, you'll use the function `yuno.startCheckout`, providing the necessary parameters.

 Refer to the parameters table above to see all the options you can use with both `continuePayment` and `startCheckout`.
-If you want to customise your integration further or use advanced/optional settings, check out the [Complementary Features](#complementary-features) section for more details.
+If you want to customize your integration further or use advanced/optional settings, check out the [Complementary Features](#complementary-features) section for more details.

 ```javascript
 yuno.startCheckout({